 Let's take a couple of examples of grossly negligent or reckless behavior in the context of car accidents.
 The game of "chicken" is a good place to start.
 Chicken is played when two cars drive at each other at high speed.
 The first driver to swerve "loses."
 Of course, one or both drivers may lose control of their vehicles and crash, or the vehicles could collide head-on.
 Making the decision to engage in a game of "chicken" is beyond ordinary negligence and could amount to gross negligence or recklessness.

 Drunk driving or driving under the influence can be a close call.
-A driver who passes out at the wheel and causes an accident is probably going to be deemed reckless, but what about the driver whose blood alcohol content is just over the state’s limit, and whose intoxication can't be said to have caused the crash?
-That driver is probably not going to be found reckless.
+A driver who passes out at the wheel and causes an accident is probably going to be deemed reckless, but what about the driver whose blood alcohol content is just over the state's limit, and whose intoxication can't definitively be said to have caused the crash?
+That driver might not be found reckless.

 A final example of a close call is a driver who knowingly operates a vehicle that has a serious mechanical problem—the brakes are in terrible condition, and the driver knows it, for example.
 If the driver has to stop suddenly, but can't because of the condition of the brakes, and someone gets injured as a result, that kind of negligence could rise to the level of recklessness, and form the basis for a punitive damages claim.

 The minimal chance that your potential car accident lawsuit might include a claim for punitive damages probably isn't your chief concern if you've been hurt in a crash.
 You're likely more focused on getting a fair result when it comes to your compensatory damages (which, as we've explained, include the financial cost and subjective impact of your injuries and other losses).
 That usually starts with filing a car insurance claim.